Cost of living savings tips

 Mark Bailie on how Comparethemarket can help you:

 - Comparing prices for products and services can reward you with big savings

-- More than half of people could save up to £324 on average when they switch car insurance and up to £148 on average if they switch home insurance
+- More than half of customers could save up to £374 on average when they switch car insurance and up to £159 on average if they switch home insurance

-- You could save even more when you switch broadband, mortgages, credit cards and more…
+- One in three customers could save an average of £188 by switching broadband through Comparethemarket.
+You could save even more when you switch credit cards, mortgages and more…

 - Register for Comparethemarket automated updates and we’ll let you know when it's time to check if you could save

 - Start by making a note of what’s coming in and going out

 - Don’t let things like insurance and utilities auto renew